JoaoFonseca197/IK/README.md

 ![variables](/ProjectImages/CCDIK_Variables.png)

-In short what CCGIK does is making a loop throw all the joints and calculates a vector from the current joint to the End Effector and another from the current joint to the target,we calculate the angle made between this 2 vectors and make a rotation from it.
+In short what CCGIK does is making a loop through all the joints and calculates a vector from the current joint to the End Effector and another from the current joint to the target,we calculate the angle made between this 2 vectors and make a rotation from it.

-The way that you should get the joints is going from the end factor and get the transform from the parent until this is null or met an condition.
+The way that you should get the joints is going from the end factor and get the transform from the parent until this is null or met a condition.
 In my case I am putting the joints that I want, to use for demonstration.

 After getting all the joints transforms, on the `FixedUpdate()` we do a condition to